-- Whether or not Auto-Negotiation is complete - Whether or not the Link Partner is advertising that a remote fault has occurred - Whether or not valid link has been established - Support for Management Frame Preamble suppression
+- Completion of Auto-Negotiation - Occurrence of a remote fault as advertised by the Link Partner - Establishment of a valid link - Support for Management Frame Preamble suppression

-The Auto-Negotiation Advertisement Register (ANAR) indicates the Auto-Negotiation abilities to be advertised by the DP83848YB.
-All available abilities are transmitted by default, but any ability can be suppressed by writing to the

-ANAR.
-Updating the ANAR to suppress an ability is one 2.1.4 Auto-Negotiation Restart way for a management agent to change (restrict) the technology that is used.
+The Auto-Negotiation Advertisement Register (ANAR) indicates the Auto-Negotiation abilities to be advertised by the DP83848K.
+All available abilities are transmitted by default, but any ability can be suppressed by writing to the ANAR.
+Updating the ANAR to suppress an ability is one way for a management agent to change (restrict) the technology that is used.